OCR-D/gt-repo-template/README.md

 ```

 **normal Page file (Aletheia)**
 ```xml
 <Page imageFilename="../jpg/brockes_vergnuegen07_1743_0004.jpg" imageWidth="2848" imageHeight="4288" type="content">
 ```
+This reference to the image file **must always be relative to the Page file**.

 If you use your own METS file, the images must be referenced in it.